-Assessment of Input
+8. Assessment of Input

 While there is not a public vote on implementing or rejecting a proposed change to MVD services, input from members of the community - respecting the diversity of the community - shall inform the decision of Department or Division leaders.
-In accordance with the ADOT PIP, all comments shall be documented either individually or thematically and analyzed into an executive summary to aid decision makers.
-The summary and underlying analysis shall be sufficient to represent the input of the community and review any changes to the proposed action that are made based on this input.
+In accordance with the ADOT PIP, all comments shall be documented individually and the nature of the comments should be analyzed and summarized in an executive summary to aid decision makers.
+The summary and underlying analysis shall be sufficient to reflect the input received by the community and indicate any changes to the proposed action that are made based on this input.
 This critical step - documenting how the decision was influenced, if at all - is key in building and maintaining community support for the proposed change and for ADOT and MVD.
-Once a proposed action is implemented, efforts to gather public opinion will continue to assess any needed mitigation or countermeasures to smooth the transition; adjustments can be made following the Arizona Management System processes.
+Once a proposed action is implemented, public comments will be used to assess any needed mitigation or countermeasures to smooth the transition; adjustments can be made following the Arizona Management System processes.